ardalanamini/xcoins-code-review/README.md

 ### Improvements

+- Added `Dockerfile` & `docker-compose.yml`.
+  > The `docker-compose.yml` will be used for development environment,
+  > so that the developers won't have to set up the dependant services.
+  > The `Dockerfile` will be used for production deployment. (e.g. Kubernetes)
 - Improvements related to `TypeScript`:
   - Changed `target` from `es5` to `esnext` to avoid polyfill overhead & possibly improve performance.
   - Changed `outDir` from `dist` to `.build` as it's not supposed to be manually modified. (personal preference)